hsf-training/hsf-training-generators-webpage/_episodes/01-intro-monte-carlo-tools.md

 ---
-title: "Introduction to monte carlo simulation tools used at LHC"
+title: "Introduction to LHC Event Generation Chain"
 teaching: 30
 exercises: 5
 questions:
-- "What is the chain involved in generating monte carlo events at LHC experiments?"
+- "What are the monte carlo tools used to generate events at LHC?"
+- "How do the tools differ from each other?"
 objectives:
+- "Learn about common monte carlo tools at the LHC"
-- "Understand the steps required to generate monte carlo events"
+- "Introduce the steps involved in LHC event generation"
 keypoints:
 -